 Sure, each medium relies on powerful opening scenes, but television is where you really need to prove yourself right away

-Let’s look at a few cold open examples to inspire your own writing.
+Let’s look at a few examples to inspire your own writing.

 Cold Open Examples in Dramas

-First, we need to talk about the most referenced cold open of all time, Breaking Bad.
+First, we need to talk about the most referenced one of all time: Breaking Bad.

-This cold open is a scene taken directly from the end of the pilot.
+This opening is a scene taken directly from the end of the pilot.
 It serves to directly engage the audience and raise a lot of questions to get them reading.

 This worked well for Vince Gilligan.
-It got the series made and became the most famous cold open of all time.
+It got the series made!

-But as good as this cold open is, I’d wouldn’t recommend trying to copy it.
-For starters, anyone reading your version would assume it’s a knockoff, and so many people are writing cold opens like this now that it could get lost in the shuffle.
+But as good as this one is, I’d wouldn’t recommend trying to copy it.
+For starters, anyone reading your version would assume it’s a knockoff, and so many people are writing like this now that it could get lost in the shuffle.